BT Epoxy Resin as an Alternative PCB Substrate Material

 Electromigration

 There is another quality of BT epoxy that illustrates its higher reliability compared to FR4-based materials: electromigration resistance.
-Electromigration refers to the movement of material (in this case, copper or plating materials) under the influence of a high electric field between two points in the PCB.
-In PCB substrates, electromigration can take the form of dendrite growth between two conductors along the PCB material caused by the gradual transfer of momentum of the conducting electrons.
+Electromigration is the movement of material such as copper or plating materials, caused by a high electric field between two points in the PCB.
+In PCB substrates, electromigration can cause dendrite growth between two conductors.
+They form along the PCB material caused by the gradual transfer of momentum of the conducting electrons.

 Electromigration locations on electronic components mounted on a PCB.
 Read more about these processes in Corrosion Science.